-A Japanese-style school lunch program tackles childhood nutrition in Vietnam
+A school lunch program in Vietnam aims to improve children’s health

-After WWII, when Japan faced a similar situation with child nutrition, the government implemented its own school lunch program to address it.
+In the late 1940s, when Japan faced a similar situation with child nutrition, the government implemented its own school lunch program to address it.
 Then, in the 1980s, the issue shifted to childhood obesity and new nutritional guidelines were drafted.
 Today, Japan is the only country in the world where obesity rates are actually falling, and life expectancy is the longest in the world and rising.

-In 2012, Ajinomoto Vietnam Co. launched a project to bring ideas adapted from Japan’s lunch program to schools across Vietnam, with the aim of contributing to the healthy development of children nationwide.
-Working closely with Vietnam’s Ministry of Education and Training and National Institute of Nutrition, AVN’s School Meal Project developed menu books and educational materials about food and nutrition, introduced software that assists in planning menus, and set up model kitchens to show visitors how to prepare healthy, nutritionally balanced meals and operate kitchens hygienically, safely and efficiently.
+In 2012, Ajinomoto Vietnam Co., Ltd. (AVN) launched a project to bring ideas adapted from Japan’s lunch program to primary boarding schools across Vietnam, with the aim of contributing to the healthy development of children nationwide.
+Working closely with Vietnam’s Ministry of Education and Training and National Institute of Nutrition, AVN’s School Meal Project has developed menu books and educational materials about food and nutrition, introduced software that assists in planning menus, and set up model school kitchens to show visitors how to prepare healthy, nutritionally balanced meals and operate kitchens hygienically, safely and efficiently.
 By October 2022, the School Meal Project had been deployed in 62 of Vietnam’s 63 provinces and cities, and 4,262 school had registered for the project and applied for the menu-planning software.

 More than handouts, people need the tools and knowhow to rebuild their lives and stand again on their own two feet again—especially after times of great adversity.
 As the saying goes, “Give a man a fish and you feed him for a day.
 Teach him to fish and you feed him for a lifetime.”
 Throughout the Asia region, other Ajinomoto Group companies are exploring similar school-based nutrition programs to address the needs of children and adolescents.